helpscout/seed-barista/README.md

 });
 ```

-Note: Setting it to false will result in `output.data` and `output.$()` returning `false`, since both rely on the CSSOM.
+Note: Setting it to false will result in `output.data` and `output.rule()` returning `false`, since both rely on the CSSOM.

 ## Parser

 The [output](#output) of Barista provides a PostCSS parser that makes it easier to write tests.
-The parser is initialized using a jQuery style method.

 Check out this [example test](https://github.com/helpscout/seed-barista/blob/master/test/examples/parser.js) to see how Barista's parser can be used to write tests.